mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - Compiling and Installing PHP 5.1.6 in Ubuntu 12.04.md

 		--with-pcre-regex=/usr --enable-utf8 \
 		--with-mysql=/usr --with-pdo-mysql=/usr --with-mcrypt=/usr

-Run `make` and `make install`:
+Once the `configure` process completes, run `make`:

 	make

+Finally install it by running `sudo make install`:

 	sudo make install

-Run `nohup make` and `make test`:

-	nohup make > ~/make_php-5.1.6.txt &

-Follow the output of the `nohup make` and `make test`:

-	tail -f ~/make_php-5.1.6.txt

-After the module is installed, rename it to match the version/patch:
+After the module is installed, rename it to match its PHP version number; in this case PHP 5.1.6:

 	sudo mv /usr/lib/apache2/modules/libphp5.so /usr/lib/apache2/modules/libphp516-gd.so

+#### Adjust Apache for the new PHP 5.1.6 module.

-The edit the Apache2 PHP config to allow for easy switching between different versions.
+The edit the Apache PHP config to allow for easy switching between different versions.

 	sudo nano /etc/apache2/mods-available/php5.load